IoannisKansizoglou/FingerAlphaNet/README.md

 A classic CNN model for sign language image classification.
 - Convolutional layers with ReLU and BatchNorm
 - Max pooling for spatial downsampling
 - Fully connected layers for classification
+- CBAM modules at multiple convolutional layers

 ### **2️⃣ FingerAlphaNet.m (CBAMClassifierCompressed)**
 An optimized variant using: